i-kiran/i-kiran.github.io/personal.md

 </div>

 <div class="small-blockquote">
 *This poem was born during one of the heaviest transitioning times of my life, sometime in my master’s, when everything around me felt like a test of endurance.
 I was trying to do everything I thought I was supposed to do, pushing myself to excel, to prove I belonged, to become someone the world would recognize.
-Research was new to me then, and at first, it felt beautiful, the curiosity, the creation, the sense of building something meaningful.*
-*But slowly, I began to feel like I was losing the part of myself that made me feel.
+Research was new to me then, and at first, it felt beautiful, the curiosity, the creation, the sense of building something meaningful.
+But slowly, I began to feel like I was losing the part of myself that made me feel.
 The more I tried to become what others expected, the more mechanical I became.
-Every decision felt like it belonged to someone else.*
-*The warmth I once found in small moments, empathy, connection, and even compassion, started to fade.
-People around me began to feel like machines, and so did I. That is when I wrote *Loosing Myself*, not to lament the loss, but to name it.*
-*It was my way of saying: I see what is slipping away, and I want to find my way back to being human again.*
+Every decision felt like it belonged to someone else.
+The warmth I once found in small moments, empathy, connection, and even compassion, started to fade.
+People around me began to feel like machines, and so did I. That is when I wrote Losing Myself, not to lament the loss, but to name it.
+It was my way of saying: I see what is slipping away, and I want to find my way back to being human again.*
 </div>